-Where consistent with the Trustee Directors' fiduciary duties, and applicable to the Scheme's investment strategies, Asset Managers will actively engage and use voting and other rights attached to the Scheme's investments to drive up ESG standards in the organisations in which the Scheme is invested.
+Where consistent with the Trustee Directors' fiduciary duties, and applicable to the Scheme's investment strategies, asset managers will actively engage and use voting and other rights attached to the Scheme's investments to drive up ESG standards in the organisations in which the Scheme is invested.

-The Scheme's stewardship activities are undertaken by Asset Managers, supported by the ESG team where appropriate.
+The Scheme's stewardship activities are undertaken by asset managers, supported by BlackRock's BIS and BSI teams where appropriate.